AndrewWalker/clast/README.rst

 - Clast is known to not work correctly if Clang and LLVM have been compiled with the -fno-rtti option.
 This means that (at least some) of the Ubuntu binaries from `llvm.org`_ cannot be used with Clast.
-- Clast disables C++14 support - future work will involve updating the test platform to systems that ship with C++14 compilers and standard libraries by default.
-This will have some impact on the sizes of binaries produced.
+- Clast disables pybinds C++14 support - future work will involve improving tests to use platforms that ship with C++14 compilers and standard libraries by default.
+This will help reduce the size of binaries produced.
 - Building pybind11 wrappers can be quite slow in release mode, for that reason Clast builds bindings with optimisations disabled - this is considered an acceptable tradeoff as most Clast code should be easy to translate to equivalent C++ constructs if performance does become and issue.